 Learn how to become a licensed barber.
 Research the job description and the education and licensing requirements to find out how to start a career in barbering.

-Do I Want to Be a Licensed Barber?
+Should I Become a Licensed Barber?

+Barbers must become licensed by the state in which they intend to practice.
 Earning state licensure as a barber involves the completion of a formal barber education program, which can take about nine months.
-Aspiring barbers must then pass written, oral and skill portions of their state-licensing exam.
+Aspiring barbers must pass written, oral, and skill portions of their state-licensing exam.

 |Key Skills||Creativity, listening, customer service, and time management|

-Step 1: Complete a Barber Training Program
+Step 1: Complete Barber Training Program

 Step 2: Acquire State Licensure

 Every state requires that barbers be licensed, and eligibility qualifications vary in each state.
 Prerequisites include graduating from an approved barber school, meeting a set age requirement, and submitting proof of a high school diploma or GED.
 Some states may accept an apprenticeship working under a licensed barber in lieu of school training.
 Others require an apprenticeship in addition to completing a formal course of study.
 Barbers meeting state requirements must pass an examination for licensure.

 The examination consists of multiple parts, including written, oral and skill portions.
 In order to get a license, a fee must be paid.
 Barbers need to renew their licenses, and renewal times are different in each state.
 It's often possible to receive credit for cosmetology training that can be used for earning a license as a barber.

 Continuing education courses in barbering fulfill renewal requirements, and they help barbers stay current about new trends and policies.
 By understanding modern trends, a barber can meet the hairstyle demands of customers, or make recommendations based on a customer's hair.